killtails/4F6273696469616E47697420496E7374616C6C6174696F6E/ObsidianGit/ObsidianGit Installation.md

 ## Creating Notes
 After creating a vault you can now start creating notes.
 Notes are notes, you can write important stuff there.

-At the top right of the application you should see a vertical column and a horizontal row of icons.
-The first icon of the
+1. To create a new note look for the "pen and paper" icon at the top left of the application and click on it.
 ![[5.png|400]]

+2. A new "Untitled" note should open ![[6.png]]